sIIIckOK/virtual_boy/README.md

 instead we use a header file, located in `./byte_writer/byte_writer.h`.
 It contains all the functions in order to create a binary executables for the VM.

-Here is one examples code:
-more can be found in `examples/`
+Here is one examples code, more can be found in `examples/`:
 ```
 #include "../byte_writer.h"